What is it?

 Good for Business

+Many employees also report improved job satisfaction.
+An independent study found that 75% of employees reported increases in job quality as a result of receiving the Living Wage.
 50% of employees felt that the Living Wage had made them more willing to implement changes in their working practices; enabled them to require fewer concessions to effect change; and made them more likely to adopt changes more quickly.

 Good for Society

+Low pay makes it difficult for employees to find time for community and family life.
 The causes of poverty are complex and in order to improve lives there should be a package of solutions across policy areas.
 The Living Wage can be part of the solution.